 International Day of Women and Girls in Science

 The International Day of Women and Girls in Science was initiated by the United Nations and aims to raise awareness of the gender gap in STEM disciplines.
-On this occasion, the University of Vienna shines a spotlight on female academics working at its natural sciences faculties and centres.
+It aims to inspire, scrutinise and demonstrate how we can achieve equal access to and participation in science for women and girls.

 Faculty of Computer Science